Sechseläuten: Burning the Böögg during the years

-In 2018, the head exploded after 20 minutes and 31 seconds.

-In 2019, the head exploded after 17 minutes and 44 seconds.

 In 2020, Sechseläuten was cancelled due to the COVID-19 pandemic.

 In 2021, the head exploded after 12 minutes and 57 seconds.
-Sechseläuten was again cancelled but the Böög was still burned.
+Sechseläuten was again cancelled but the Böögg was still burned.
 To avoid crowds that could spread COVID-19 the Böögg was relocated to Schöllenen Gorge in the canton of Uri and burned outside Zurich for the first time in its history.

+In 2023 the head exploded in 57 minutes exactly, setting a new record.
+This year the Böögg also bore a halberd in memory of Canton Schwyz which was the guest.

+In 2024 the burning of the Böögg was canceled due to high winds, although the parade and celebration took place.

-In 2022, the head exploded after 37 minutes and 59 seconds.
+In 2025 the head exploded in 26 minutes and 30 seconds.

 Additional events

 Additional events of the holiday nowadays also include: